Everything you need to develop your fitness app marketing plan

 Some fitness apps will track a user’s diet to monitor and optimize their nutrition.
 This is a function that activity tracking apps can also include in their offering.
 For example, MyFitnessPal offers a free calorie counter and exercise journal.
 Users can scan barcodes to keep track of their calorie consumption with ease.

-For apps that offer diet and nutrition tracking and advice, it is important to present a user’s statistics in ways that are visually compelling.
-Gamification can also be used to encourage users to push towards their targets.
+For health tracker apps that offer statistics and advice on diet and nutrition, it is important to present a user’s statistics in ways that are visually compelling.
+Gamification can also be used to keep users engaged by rewarding them as they progress towards their fitness goals.
+Zombies Run provides users with dynamic narratives and in-app rewards that further incentivize regular engagement.

-Regardless of which of the above features you offer, you should always allow users to set their own goals.
+Regardless of which of the above features you offer, when you build a fitness app, you should always allow users to set their own goals.
 Goal setting is an integral part of the user experience and there is no one-size-fits-all routine that will be perfect for every user.

 What are wearables?